 A short audio narrative of a lecture, recorded as a .wav or .mp3 file, which refers to a reading or textbook.

 A lecturecast, which is to say, audio narration synchronized to slides or dynamic animation.
 Lecturecasts are becoming increasingly common in post-secondary education for the purposes of review.
 They can be authored in many ways:

-Open Powerpoint (2003 or 2007 - PC) (2004 or 2008 - Mac), then in the “Slide Show” menu, select “Record Narration”.
+Open Powerpoint for Office 365, Powerpoint Office 365 for Mac PowerPoint 2019, then in the “Slide Show” menu, select “Record Narration”.
 Once you have adjusted the audio levels and the sound quality, speak through your presentation, advancing slides with the space bar.
 Powerpoint will record the timing of the slides in sync with the audio.
 Press ESC to finish.
-Here's detailed instructions on the Microsoft Powerpoint support website.
+Here are detailed instructions from the Microsoft Powerpoint support website.

-You can then share these on your web site or using the Blackboard Learning Portal, import and share these with Google Docs (as shown below), or post and embed them a web site using Slideshare: http//www.slideshare.net.
+You can then share these on your web site or using the Quercus/Canvas Learning Management System, import and share these with Google Docs (as shown below), or post and embed them a web site using Slideshare: http//www.slideshare.net

-Camtasia Relay enables lecturers to record a combination the computer screen and spoken voice, so it is suitable for all forms of lecturing, not just Powerpoint.
-This application has been licensed for use throughout the University, and the resulting recording is automatically uploaded to university servers for access by students (the system sends you a link via email).
+Techsmith Snagit officially replaced Camtasia Relay as the institutionally supported desktop video system in January 2019.
+Snagit enables lecturers to quickly record videos and save them as MPEG-4s or animated GIFs.
+With Snagit you can record a combination of the computer screen and spoken voice, so it is suitable for all forms of lecturing, not just Powerpoint.
+Snagit has been licensed for use throughout the University, and the resulting recording is automatically uploaded to university servers for access by students (the system sends you a link to https://mymedia.library.utoronto.ca via email).